Jai Shri Ram: Violent incidents

-There have been some reports of violent incidents being associated with the slogan, in which the allegations were later found to be false.
+Several other reports of alleged violent incidents associated with the slogan were later found to be false.
 In June 2019, a group of 49 artists, academics and intellectuals wrote a letter to Prime Minister Narendra Modi, requesting him to put a stop "to the name of Ram being defiled" as a war cry.
 They demanded that strict action be taken against using the slogan for violent purposes.